DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-06-18-static-web-hosting-aws-terraform-modules-github-actions.md

   -  The central hub for all Terraform module templates and GitHub Action YAML files needed to complete this extensive six-part project.
 - [GitHub](https://github.com/digitalden3/Static-Web-Hosting-on-AWS-Terraform-Modules-GitHub-Actions)
   - The Complete GitHub Repository for the full project and all the complete code for the series.
+  -

+> Whenever you make changes to your website, simply update your content and commit the changes to your repository.
+The CI/CD pipeline, integrated into this Terraform-managed infrastructure, automatically kicks in.
+It syncs the new content to the S3 bucket and triggers a CloudFront cache invalidation, ensuring that your website reflects the latest updates promptly.
+{: .prompt-info }